Chairperson: Sonya Russell 028 9269 2613 Secretary: Norma Shields 028 9209 2977 Treasurer: Linda McNeill

 Women's League Outing to Sentry Hill 15th April 2018

 Ulster District of the Women's League

-Charity for the year Each year the Ulster District choses a charity to support and for 2017-2018 it is Diabetes NI.
+Charity for the year Each year the Ulster District choses a charity to support and the current charity is Parkinson's UK (Northern Ireland).

 The Ulster District of the Women's League was formed in 1927 with the following aims: